DavidRdgz/unitree/README.md

 ```

 That should fit out univariate decision tree.
 In this case we have constructed
 a tree with Gaussian threshing and impurity measure using information criteria.
+The variety of options can be toggled by typing `?unitree`.

 ### Testing